We’ve all been there. Eyes bigger than our stomachs.

 - Separate individual pieces of naan bread with parchment paper.

-- Place the naan bread in a freezer bag.
+- Place the naan bread in a freezer bag and remove any excess air.

 - Freeze the naan bread for up to 3 months.